runtimeverification/evm-semantics/media/201905-exercise-k-workshop.md

 -   Install KEVM and KLab on your machine
 -   Simple uses of the `./kevm` script
 -   (Brief) introduction to KEVM
--   KEVM lemma proofs
--   ERC20 `transfer` functions
+-   Verification examples: KEVM lemma proofs, ERC20 `transfer` function
 -   Open verification challenge

 Install KEVM